 - Knead by hand.
 Tip the dough onto a lightly greased worktop and do the stretch and fold method.
 Pull each corner out and fold it back over itself into the center.

 - Proof the dough.
 Turn the dough over so that the seams are underneath and place the dough ball in a lightly greased bowl and cover it with plastic wrap and let rise in a warm place for 1 ½ hours.Note: if your environment is cold then place the bowl in the oven with the light on only.
 The ambient air temperature created from the light is perfect for the dough to rise in.

 - Deflate the dough.
 Grease and line a 2lb loaf pan.
 Once doubled in size, gently punch down the dough and tip out onto a lightly floured benchtop.
 (There is no need to refrigerate the dough at this point as there is no special cutting/shaping needed later on) Using your hands, form dough into a rectangle.

 - Cut and shape the dough.
 Cut the dough into five equal pieces.
 With a rolling pin, roll out one piece of the dough into a flat rectangle.Starting from the short end, roll the dough up tightly into a log and place seam side down into a greased and lined 2lb loaf pan.
 Repeat this process with all the dough pieces and line them up sitting snugly next to each other in the loaf pan.

-- Remove from the oven and rest for 15 minutes before turning out onto a cooling rack.
-Serve warm or let cool completely, slice and toast.
+- Remove from the oven and rest for 15 minutes before turning it out onto a cooling rack.
+Serve warm or let cool completely, slice, and toast.
 Best eaten day it is made.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.